Virgula0/awesome-backdoors/Linux/Root/NETFILTER/README.md

 # How does it work?

 Basically, what we're doing is intercepting TCP packets at a low level and extracting some info from each packet.
-The TCP packet payload will look like this: `MAGIC:IP:PORT`.
-So when an incoming connection is coming, the module will start to inspect the TCP payload and check if it matches the already described pattern.
-If yes, an attempt to spawn a reverse shell on specified `IP`and `PORT` will be tried.
+The TCP packet payload will look like this: MAGIC:IP:PORT.
+So when there is an incoming connection, the module will start to inspect the TCP payload and check if it matches the already described pattern.
+If yes, an attempt to spawn a reverse shell on a specified IP and PORT will be tried.
 We can bypass firewall rules as checks by Netfilter are done before reaching any firewall rule.

 > [!TIP]
 >